Virtually Successful Conference

 This month’s Blog post will give you some handy tips and advice with using the electrodes for your electrical stimulation device.
 Our SaeboStim Pro is used in the electrode placement tutorial videos at the bottom of this page, but the principles apply to any electrical stimulation device.

 Do check back on this blog as the video library will be added to over time.
-You can also subscribe to our YouTube channel to keep up to date with our latest videos
+You can also Subscribe to our Saebo UK YouTube channel to keep up to date with our latest videos

 Read more…